ignite/web/packages/vuex/README.md

 ### Transfers

-Registered as `common/transfers`, this module is a temporary handcoded version until an auto-generated (by Starport) vuex store is available for the Cosmos SDK TX module (https://github.com/cosmos/cosmos-sdk/tree/master/proto/cosmos/tx/v1beta1).
+Registered as `common/transfers`, this module is a temporary handcoded version until an auto-generated (by Ignite CLI) vuex store is available for the Cosmos SDK TX module (https://github.com/cosmos/cosmos-sdk/tree/master/proto/cosmos/tx/v1beta1).

 The querying action is: